MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-mode.md

 > [!IMPORTANT]
 >
 > - Customer Insights uses the SQL dialect of **Spark 2.3 (HDI 3.6)**.
-There are minor differences from a raw SQL which you should be aware of before you type the SQL query for your segment.
+There are minor differences from a raw SQL that you should be aware of before you type the SQL query for your segment.
 > - View the SQL guidelines later in this topic.
 > - View the Spark 2.3 [documentation](https://spark.apache.org/docs/2.3.0/).

 ### When should I use advanced mode?

 Use advanced mode when you want to create a segment that is difficult or impossible to create on the **Segment builder** screen.
-For example, consider the following scenarios which can't be achieved using the Segment builder:
+For example, consider the following scenarios that can't be achieved using the Segment builder:

 - Nesting an **AND** operator within an **OR** operator.
 - Using operators that don’t exist in the builder, such as **Time** or **Percentile**.
-- Using group filters (**Unite**, **Intersect** and **Exclude**) in ways that are not supported in the builder.
+- Using group filters (**Unite**, **Intersect**, and **Exclude**) in ways that are not supported in the builder.

-For scenarios such as these, you may want to consider using advanced mode.
+For scenarios such as these, you might want to consider using advanced mode.

 ### What skills should I have to use advanced mode?

-To use advanced mode, you need the skill (or access to someone with the skill) to write a SQL query which produces your segment as an output.
+To use advanced mode, you need to be able to (or access someone who can) write a SQL query that produces your segment as an output.

 ## Get started with advanced mode